PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/english.md

 In case if you forgot, `O` (the letter O) stands for "in the worst case scenario" and we put the number of steps for that worst case scenario inside of the parenthesis `()`.
 In this case we have 5 contacts so its `O(5)` efficiency.

-`N` stands for the number of contacts.
-All put together `O(N)` means "in the worst case scenario it will take 5 (the number of contacts) steps to find Bill".
+Rather than putting 5 inside of the parenthesis `N` stands for the number of contacts.
+That way if we change the number of contacts we can still just say `O(N)`.

-If we *don't* find the person we were looking for then, we will need to print out "not found".
+What If we *don't* find the person we were looking for?
+In that case we will need to print out "not found".

 (edit your code to the following)
 ```c